jamesonberendoive/Cybersecurity-Portfolio/README.md

  - Enable DHCP for each VLan interface.
  - Set Firewall Rules for each Vlan and add Internet Acccess for each VLan.

+Title: Vulnerability Scan using Nessus
+- Download Tenable Nessus Essentials
+- Create a Nessus account using a temp email.
+- Create a Nessus Scan policy.